jsinger67/parol/book/src/ParGrammar.md

 %block_comment  "/\*" "\*/"
 ```

 You can supply more than one of these two comment declarations.
-They will all be considered as valid
+They are all considered valid
 comments.

-As opposed to EBNF you use C-like line comments starting with two slashes (//) and bock comments
+In contrast to EBNF, you use C-like line comments starting with two slashes (//) and block comments
 (/\* ... \*/) in PAR files.
 This is a result of the close relationship between PAR grammar and
 bison's grammar.

-`parol` doesn't simply discard language comments.
-They are provided during
+`parol` does not simply discard language comments.
+They are provided during parsing via a new method
-parse process via a new method `<UserType>GrammarTrait::on_comment` which is called for each
+`<UserType>GrammarTrait::on_comment`, which is called for each comment in order of appearance each
-single comment in order of their appearance each time before the parser consumes a normal token from
+time before the parser consumes a normal token from the token stream.
-token stream.
-The method is default implemented and the user have to provide an own implementation if she is
+The method has a default implementation, and users only need to provide their own implementation if
-interested in language comments.
+they are interested in language comments.

-This is a minimal support but can greatly improve the usability.
+This is minimal support, but it can greatly improve usability.

-## Defining the grammar type
+## Defining the Grammar Type

 In the global header section you can define the grammar type you want to use in your grammar
 description.